SageData is based in Ottawa, Ontario, Canada

 Well some data.
 But are you really sure you want to do that?

 Well RFID tags could track every box of tissue.
 But they are not good at two things, metal or water.
-So an aluminium can filled with water (and some secret ingredients) might present a significant technical challenge at this point.
+So an aluminum can filled with water (and some secret ingredients) might present a significant technical challenge at this point.

 Yes, but it has to be a really small building and you have to use active tags, and they cannot be close to metal, (or metal studs in the wall) and you won't know where anything is in the building, and if you have anything you want to track in another building it cannot be too close.
 Reading most of the tags is a good thing, but as one client pointed out, getting most of the tags is a bit like standing in front of the firing squad - and dodging most of the bullets.

 Yes, but only if the person moving it wants you to track it, or cannot find any metal foil.

 Yes, but only where the price and size of the tag is not an issue, and where line of sight reading is not possible or convenient.
 So yes, for some very specific applications.

 - RFID chips are smaller than a grain of rice, and the tags are still pretty small, but not as

 small as barcoded labels (especially, tiny 2D labels).
 And active tags are a good bit bigger than

 - RFID tags cost less than ten cents each.
 If you buy very large quantities.
 In quantities of less than a thousand, tags prices vary from two dollars to fifty dollars.